pslucas0212/dotNet7ForOpenShift/README.md

 1 info identified, use 'oc status --suggest' to see details.
 ```

-Let's check log file of the build configuration to see when it finishes.
+Let's check the log file of the build configuration to see when the build finishes.
 Watch for the 'Push successful' message which indicates the update is finished.
 ```
 oc logs -f bc/my-web-app
 Receiving source from STDIN as archive ...